lidofinance/docs/docs/guides/verify-shapella-upgrade-manual.md

 # Lido V2 mainnet parameters

+## Tests setup configuration
+Tests setup based upon parameters specified in [this config file](https://github.com/lidofinance/scripts/blob/shapella-upgrade/configs/config_mainnet.py) .
+This document can be used to validate the values.

 ## Mainnet addresses
-Some of the proposed addresses are listed here, but the full list is [here](docs/deployed-contracts/mainnet-lido-v2-proposed.md).
+Some of the proposed addresses are listed in this section, but for the full list see [this document](docs/deployed-contracts/mainnet-lido-v2-proposed.md).

 ```python
 LIDO_LOCATOR = 0xC1d0b3DE6792Bf6.
 4b37EccdcC24e45978Cfd2Eb